-In planning for the upcoming semester, take note of the following information regarding your teaching assignments.
+In planning for the upcoming semester, take note of the following information regarding your teaching assignments, and other policies and faculty obligations.
 In addition to what is included in this memo, the Faculty Handbook is a key reference for policies and practices related to faculty life.
+This memo is organized in two major sections: